Many instructors consider Arabians too "hot," or on the fast and frisky side, for use as school

 Bending the Horse

-So fix the problem before it happens: Practice bending the horse until it
+going to fall.
+So fix the problem before it happens: Practice bending the horse until it becomes

 Left- and Right-Handed Horses

 Be aware that a horse may be left or right handed and that almost all horses are stiff on one side.

 The only way to fix this is by exercising the stiff side.

 In bending your horse, how you use your legs, and intensity with which you use them, and your

 timing are all important.
 (You don't want the horse to speed up every time you use your leg).

 To bend your horse, apply your inside leg at the girth.
 In this context, "girth" has nothing to do with